OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-18.md

 ## 1 Samuel 18:18

-But David said to Saul, “Who am I, and what is my life or my father’s family in Israel, that I should be the king’s son-in-law?”
+But David said to Saul, “Who am I, and what is my life or my father’s family in Israel, that I should become the king’s son-in-law?”

 ## 1 Samuel 18:19